bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/Flight mechanics 5/calculating range in the statosphere.md

 #### Whats the method for
 ## Calculating range in the statosphere
 #### Intro
 Although we know from [[min drag in steady level flight|you basically get free fuel by flying higher]], but sadly this relationship dosn't last forever.
-As you start to approach the [[speed of sound]] air will begin to move at supersonic speeds around various parts of the plane, this causes lots of issues with aerodynamics limiting aircraft to only flying at speeds
+As you start to approach the [[speed of sound]] air will begin to move at supersonic speeds around various parts of the plane, this causes lots of issues with aerodynamics limiting aircraft to only flying at speeds a certain amount below the [[speed of sound]]. ([[based engineering|as engineers it is our job to say "fuck you" to what science says we can do]])